Layoffs, shut downs; leaders face scope of virus fallout

 “Without some type of economic relief, we will be unable to make our payroll nor pay outstanding invoices and bills within 30 days,” Brennan wrote to the committee.
 “We need some help, please.”

-The number of confirmed coronavirus cases in Oregon rose by 18 cases to at least 65, the Oregon Health Authority reported Tuesday.
+Brown did not directly address whether or not she would order a shelter-in-place order for the Portland metropolitan area similar to the one underway in the San Francisco area.

+“I will just say right now, all options are on the table to preserve the health and safety of Oregonians.
+We are making the best decisions we can with the information at the time and that information is rapidly changing,” she said.
+“I am escalating decisions as the cases increase.”

-Brown said Tuesday she was also pulling together an economic advisory council to assess the impact on Oregon's economy and suggest ways to bolster it.
+Brown also said she was also pulling together an economic advisory council to assess the impact on Oregon's economy and suggest ways to bolster it.

 Just two weeks after the state Legislature closed early amid much partisan acrimony over a climate change bill, lawmakers must mend fences and find ways out of the economic crisis facing the state.